beta1360/Algorithm/README.md

 ## [Baekjoon Category Reference](https://github.com/KeonHeeLee/MyAlgorithm/tree/master/Baekjoon)

 If you want to see bakjoon site's problems, please look up this category.
 These algorithm problems are based on the [Baekjoon Online Judge site](https://www.acmicpc.net/).
+If you want to refer some problems, you can look for this problems in Baekjoon directory.<br/>

+## Contribution

+If you want to suggest a better way about algorithm problem, please write in issue category or send e-mail.<br>
+- e-mail : beta1360@naver.com or beta1360sh@gmail.com